 - 1. The meaning of the exception regarding the qualification of a qualified plan. - 2.
 The meaning of "written advice" with respect to a "federal tax issue." - 3.
-Treatment, in general, of tasks apparently not covered by the exception. - 4.
-The status of the actuary not authorized to practice law. - 5.
-Applicability of the circular to issues in areas where the enrolled actuary is not authorized to practice before the IRS.
+A definitive interpretation of the expression "best practices." - 4.
+The treatment, in general, of tasks apparently not covered by the exception. - 5.
+The application to an actuary of the phrase "not authorized to practice law." - 6.
+The applicability of the circular to issues in areas where the enrolled actuary is not authorized to practice before the IRS.